-If you are looking for an alternative to staying in a hotel, an option to consider is a vacation rental.
-These are generally furnished apartments, condos, or houses and can be found in many locations throughout the U.S. and abroad.
-They are usually privately owned and offer a lot more space than a hotel room.
+If you are looking for an alternative to a hotel, an option to consider is a vacation rental.
+These are furnished apartments, condos, cabins, or houses and can be found in many locations throughout the U.S. and abroad.
+They are usually privately owned and offer more space than a hotel room.

 Vacation rentals typically include a kitchen (which oftentimes is fully stocked with pans, dishes, etc.), living room, and one to several bedrooms, bathrooms and more.
-They can range from economical to luxurious, and may be comparable in price to a hotel room.
+They range from economical to luxurious and may be comparable in price to a hotel room in the area.
 You can find waterfront properties with private beaches, pools, golf courses, and many other amenities.

-For those traveling as a family, vacation rentals can be a good option.
+A vacation rental can be a good option when traveling as a family.
 The kids can have their own bedroom and bathroom, and you can save money on food expenses (and eat healthier) by not having to eat out every meal.
-Family friendly properties may have games, water toys, beach towels, and more available for your use.
+Family-friendly properties may have games, water toys, beach towels and chairs, and many more added options available for your use.

-If you are traveling as a group, there are larger homes available to accommodate more people.
-Many offer six plus bedrooms with close to the same number of bathrooms.
-If you share the costs, these can become an affordable option, and many of the homes can be quite extravagant.
+If traveling as a group, there are larger homes available that offer several bedrooms and bathrooms.
+You can find homes with six-plus bedrooms with close to the same number of bathrooms.
+By sharing the costs, these homes can be an affordable option and many can be quite extravagant.

 Most properties list the amenities, the nightly/weekly rates, the per night minimum, the number of people it sleeps, and a yearly calendar showing dates of availability.
 The “suitability” section lists whether pets or smoking are allowed, if there is wheelchair access, or if it is suitable for children.